anshss/aw-sdk/packages/fss-tool-sign-ecdsa/README.md

-# @lit-protocol/fss-tool-signing-simple
+# @lit-protocol/fss-tool-sign-ecdsa

 A Lit AI Agent tool for basic message signing.
-This package provides a simple way to sign messages with policy-based controls.
+This package provides a simple way to sign messages with policy-based controls and ECDSA.

 ## Features